PK Q1 2026 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-- Capital Allocation: Continued focus on enhancing portfolio quality through the sale of noncore assets, with $31 million in sales year-to-date.
+• Capital Allocation: Continued focus on enhancing portfolio quality through the sale of noncore assets, with $31 million in disposals year-to-date, including the Hilton Seattle Airport hotel.

-- Royal Palm Renovation: Progressing well, expected completion by early June 2026, with anticipated EBITDA doubling from $14 million to $28 million upon stabilization.
+• Royal Palm Renovation: Progressing well, expected to complete by early June 2026, with anticipated EBITDA doubling from $14 million to $28 million upon stabilization.

-- Group Demand: Portfolio group revenue increased 5% year-over-year, with strong performance in Puerto Rico, New York, and Bonnet Creek.
+• Group Demand: Portfolio group revenue increased 5% year-over-year, with strong contributions from Puerto Rico, New York, and Bonnet Creek.

 3. Forward Guidance and Outlook

-- Q2 Expectations: Anticipated RevPAR growth around the midpoint of guidance, with a projected $3 million loss from the Royal Palm in Q2.
+• Q2 Expectations: Anticipated RevPAR growth around the midpoint of guidance, with a projected loss of nearly $3 million from the Royal Palm as it ramps up operations.

 4. Bad News, Challenges, or Points of Concern